cqframework/cds4cpm/input/pagecontent/sdd.md

 - Deployment risks by using incremental rollout and instantaneous rollback
 - Versioning risks by using microservices and volatility decomposition

-Overall project-related risks by implementing both a high-level overview (e.g., Waterfall) executed in Agile development cycles
+Overall project-related risks were reduced by implementing a high-level overview (e.g., Waterfall) executed in Agile development cycles

-### 3.3 Architectural Strategies
+### Architectural Strategies

 <!-- Instructions: Describe any design decisions and/or strategies that affect the overall organization of the system and its higher-level structures.
 These strategies should provide insight into the key abstractions and mechanisms used in the system architecture.
 Describe the reasoning employed for each decision and/or strategy (possibly referring to previously stated design goals and principles) and how any design goals or priorities were balanced or traded-off.
 Describe compliance with standards.
 Specifically identify any deviations that were made from the standards, and provide rationale to support the deviation(s).
 When describing a design decision, discuss any other significant alternatives that were considered, and the reasons for rejecting them (as well as the reasons for accepting the alternative finally chosen).
 Sometimes it may be most effective to employ the “pattern format” for describing a strategy.